 Students completing this program will have the necessary educational and skills requirements to APPLY for certification through the California Association of Alcohol/Drug Educators (C.A.A.D.E.).

-For more information, contact: Dr. Michael Webb, mwebb@vcccd.edu (805) 986-5800, ext.
-1981
+For more information, contact Dr. Michael Webb at mwebb@vcccd.edu or (805) 986-5800, ext.
+1940

-Alcohol Counselor Alcohol/Drug [-] Addiction Counselor Prevention Cou Forensic Corrections Treatment Spec.
+Alcohol Counselor Alcohol/Drug Treatment Spec.
+I-II

+Addiction Counselor Prevention Counselor Forensic Corrections Treatment Spec.
 I-II